Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Rigidity

 We now state a simple but crucial relation between the variation of edge lengths of a polyhedron $P$ in $\RP^3$ (with all vertices disjoint from $\partial\AdS$) and the deformation of the induced HS metric, which will be used to show Lemma \ref{lem:local immersion_angles}.

 \begin{lemma} Let $P$ be a polyhedron in $\HS$ whose vertices are all disjoint from $\partial\AdS$.
 Assume that $P$ admits a triangulation $T$ given by subdivising (without adding new vertices) each face.
-Then an infinitesimal deformation $\dot{P}$ of $P$ that does not change the edge lengths of $T$ at first order (with respect to the induced HS metric) is a first-order isometric deformation of $P$. \end{lemma}
+Then an infinitesimal deformation $\dot{P}$ of $P$ that preserves all the edge lengths of $T$ at first order (with respect to the induced HS metric) is a first-order isometric deformation of $P$. \end{lemma}

-\begin{proof} Note that all the vertices of $P$ are disjoint from $\partial\AdS$, therefore, for each edge $e$ of the triangulation $T$, the length of $e$ with respect to the induced HS metric is finite.
+\begin{proof} Note that all the vertices of $P$ are disjoint from $\partial\AdS$, therefore, for each edge $e$ of the triangulation $T$, the signed length of $e$ with respect to the induced HS metric is finite (see Section \ref{subsec:signed length}).

-Therefore, for each edge $e$ of $T$, the restriction of an infinitesimal deformation of $P$ to the two endpoints of $e$ completely determines the infinitesimal deformation of $e$.
-By assumption, $\dot{P}$ does not change the edge lengths of $T$ at first order, so that, for each face $f$ of the triangulation $T$, there is a unique Killing vector field $\kappa_f$ on $f$ such that the restriction of $\kappa_f$ to each vertex of $f$ is equal to the restriction of $\dot{P}$ to the same vertex.
+For each edge $e$ of $T$, the restriction of an infinitesimal deformation of $P$ to the two endpoints of $e$ completely determines the infinitesimal deformation of $e$.
+By assumption, $\dot{P}$ does not change the edge lengths of $T$ at first order, so that, for each face $f$ of the triangulation $T$, there is a unique Killing vector field $\kappa_f$ on $f$ such that the restriction of $\kappa_f$ to each vertex of $f$ is equal to the restriction of $\dot{P}$ to the corresponding vertex.
 Moreover, for any two faces $f_1$ and $f_2$ of $T$ with a common edge $e$, the Killing vector fields $\kappa_{f_1}$ and $\kappa_{f_2}$ agree on the endpoints of $e$ and hence on $e$.
 Therefore, $\dot{P}$ is a first-order isometric deformation of $P$. \end{proof}